 - The weekend rides consist of getting out and riding the hills while putting together the hill-climbing technique you have developed during the week.

-Get your free training program
+Get your free training program.

-We always build strength before we start building speed.
-So it’s no surprise that the first four weeks of the program are set up to specifically to help you start building your “on-bike-strength” and your core strength as a foundation to building your climbing strength later on in the program.
-This is important as your overall finishing time for the Peaks Challenge Falls Creek is governed by how fit you are for long events and how well you are able to maintain a good speed on the major climbs.
+We always build strength before we start building speed, so it’s no surprise that the first four weeks of the program are set up specifically to help you start building your “on-bike strength” and your core strength as a foundation for building your climbing strength later on in the program.

 What sort of hill-climbing should you do